 San Francisco has such great dog parks.
 I’ve heard joyous reports about Crissy Field (leashed or voice control dog walking allowed “excluding the Wildlife Protection Area at the west end of Crissy field beach where leashes are required all year except from May 15 to July 1”); we loved the Bernal Heights dog park; and today we were struck dumb by Fort Funston.

 Chloe on the dunes above the beach (seen over her right ear).
-She loves sand, and shortly … Read more
+She loves sand, and … Read more

 Before the memory dims too much, I want to tell you about our morning in Brooklyn’s Prospect Park.
 Designed by the same landscape architects responsible for Central Park, Prospect Park occupies a huge, 585-acre chunk of Brooklyn (Central Park, if you’re wondering, is 843 acres).
 When we went there, midmorning during the week, it was uncrowded and tranquil.
 Chloe, who loves Central Park, was in heaven here.

 A view of (part of) the Long Meadow — a 5-minute walk … Read more

 I arrived in Vancouver too late to go to the Saturday sessions of the travel bloggers’ conference I’d driven north for, so I dropped off our gear and Chloe and I headed out on foot.
 We were staying in the center of town, at the dog-friendly L’Hermitage Hotel, so we could have found interesting walks in almost any direction, but I chose to walk south on Richards to the George Wainborn Park (leashed dogs okay), then turned right and walked … Read more